 Chuck Cady has been the primary owner and operator of Cady Reporting since 1981.
-The Cleveland-based firm is a family business that has been a major part of cases across all areas of practice, big and small.
+The Cleveland-based firm is a family-owned business that has been a major part of cases in the area across all areas of practice, no matter how large or small.
 Because of their longevity and dedication to customer service, Cady Reporting has become a staple of not only the Cleveland legal scene, but the Ohio legal scene.

 Interviewology: What intrigued you about the field of court reporting?

 Chuck Cady: Getting a ringside seat to what fascinates so many people– the goings-on of court cases.
 You get a slice of so many aspects of life and education.

 I: How long have you been with Cady Reporting?

 CC: I began with its prior iterations in September of 1981.

 I: Is there a specific aspect of business that you would say your firm does better than others?